 Part of Downton Abbey‘s charm lies in its breathtaking locations.
 First and foremost, the majestic Highclere Castle.
 Located in Highclere, Hampshire, it is now the Earl and Countess of Carnarvon’s house.
 Over the years, the castle has been the setting of many TV shows and movies.
 Notable ones include Stanley Kubrick‘s Eyes Wide Shut (1999), which used the interiors for the masked ball scene, or Shekhar Kapur‘s The Four Feathers (2002).
 Also, as occurs in Downton Abbey, during World War I Highclere Castle was converted into a hospital for wounded soldiers.
 For the most devoted fans of the show, Highclere Castle is open to visitors.
 Plus, it is also on Instagram, with plenty of behind-the-scenes trivia and much more.

 Other locations used in Downton Abbey include Byfleet Manor, The Ritz Hotel in London, and Lancaster House (also used for Jean-Marc Vallée‘s The Young Victoria and The Crown).

 In conclusion, Downton Abbey still represents a long-running show of priceless value that, in the age of Peak TV, has been able to preserve and increase its popularity and status as a cultural juggernaut.
 An escape to the past that has succeeded in capturing the eyes of a wide slice of contemporary viewers, mostly thanks to an underlying social satire and a witty irony that has transcended the ages.

-Proof of this lies in the fact that Downton Abbey is back after 4 years.
+Proof of this lies in the fact that Downton Abbey is back four years after the series finale.
 It has landed on the big screen with a movie in 2019 and a sequel coming out in 2022.
 But that is not the end of the story.
 Indeed, Julian Fellowes created for HBO a new historical drama titled The Gilded Age which debuted in January 2022.